-(2) Refer to the Segments Performance Share Unit Plan and Deferred Share Unit Plan under the Heading 5.1.5 Executive Compensation Components of the Circular.
+(2) Refer to the Segments i.
+Performance Share Unit Plan and iii.
+Deferred Share Unit Plan under the Heading 5.1.5 Executive Compensation Components of the Circular.

-(3) Refer to the Segment Short-term Incentive Plan under the Heading 5.1.5 Executive Compensation Components of the Circular.
+(3) Refer to the Segment Short-term Incentive Plan (Profit-Sharing Plan) under the Heading 5.1.5 Executive Compensation Components of the Circular.